olejon/logstream/README.md

 ## LogStream

-A visually pleasing way to show log entries in real time.
+A visually pleasing way to show log entries in "real time".
 It's not meant to be a way to look through logs, but to show new log entries in a nice way.
 It is not suitable for logs where new entries are added more often than about every five seconds.

 Personally I use it fullscreen on a retired iPad to visualize logs that shows the usage of my apps.